Juvenile & Correctional Counselor

 Many juvenile and correctional counselors go on to earn a bachelor’s degree in social work, psychology, behavioral sciences, criminal justice, or a related field.
 Students should focus on classes that help them gain the skills necessary to work with youth offenders, including psychology, child development, sociology, and education.

-Before working in juvenile corrections, most states require professionals to complete a training course.
-These programs vary in length and intensity and can be paid or unpaid.
+Most states require professionals to complete a training course before working in juvenile corrections.
+These programs vary in length and intensity and may be paid or unpaid.
 In California, for example, juvenile and correctional counselors must complete a Standards and Training for Corrections (STC) Juvenile Corrections Officer Core Course.
 Upon completion of the 160-hour course, students must pass a proficiency exam.

 Supervised Hour Requirements for Juvenile & Correctional Counselors